git-yoni/data_cleaning_coursera/CodeBook.md

 #### Frequency-domain signals

+- Average frequency-domain body acceleration in the X, Y and Z directions:

 * `Nu-Body-Acc-Mean--X`
 * `Nu-Body-Acc-Mean--Y`
 * `Nu-Body-Acc-Mean--Z`

+- Standard deviation of the frequency-domain body acceleration in the X, Y and Z directions:

 * `Nu-Body-Acc-Sigma-X`
 * `Nu-Body-Acc-Sigma-Y`
 * `Nu-Body-Acc-Sigma-Z`

+- Weighted average of the frequency components of the frequency-domain body acceleration in the X, Y and Z directions:

 * `Nu-Body-Acc-Mean-Freq-X`
 * `Nu-Body-Acc-Mean-Freq-Y`
 * `Nu-Body-Acc-Mean-Freq-Z`

+- Average frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

 * `Nu-Body-AccJerk-Mean--X`
 * `Nu-Body-AccJerk-Mean--Y`
 * `Nu-Body-AccJerk-Mean--Z`

+- Standard deviation of the frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

 * `Nu-Body-AccJerk-Sigma-X`
 * `Nu-Body-AccJerk-Sigma-Y`
 * `Nu-Body-AccJerk-Sigma-Z`

+- Weighted average of the frequency components of the frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

 * `Nu-Body-AccJerk-Mean-Freq-X`
 * `Nu-Body-AccJerk-Mean-Freq-Y`
 * `Nu-Body-AccJerk-Mean-Freq-Z`

+- Average frequency-domain body angular velocity in the X, Y and Z directions:

 * `Nu-Body-Gyro--Mean--X`
 * `Nu-Body-Gyro--Mean--Y`
 * `Nu-Body-Gyro--Mean--Z`

+- Standard deviation of the frequency-domain body angular velocity in the X, Y and Z directions:

 * `Nu-Body-Gyro--Sigma-X`
 * `Nu-Body-Gyro--Sigma-Y`
 * `Nu-Body-Gyro--Sigma-Z`

+- Weighted average of the frequency components of the frequency-domain body angular velocity in the X, Y and Z directions:

 * `Nu-Body-Gyro--Mean-Freq-X`
 * `Nu-Body-Gyro--Mean-Freq-Y`
 * `Nu-Body-Gyro--Mean-Freq-Z`

+- Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body acceleration:

 * `Nu-Body-AccMag--Mean-`
 * `Nu-Body-AccMag--Sigma`
 * `Nu-Body-AccMag--Mean-Freq`

+- Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body acceleration jerk (derivation of the acceleration in time):

 * `Nu-Body-AccJerkMag--Mean-`
 * `Nu-Body-AccJerkMag--Sigma`
 * `Nu-Body-AccJerkMag--Mean-Freq`

+- Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body angular velocity:

 * `Nu-Body-Gyro-Mag--Mean-`
 * `Nu-Body-Gyro-Mag--Sigma`
 * `Nu-Body-Gyro-Mag--Mean-Freq`

+- Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time):

 * `Nu-Body-Gyro-JerkMag--Mean-`
 * `Nu-Body-Gyro-JerkMag--Sigma`
 * `Nu-Body-Gyro-JerkMag--Mean-Freq`